parkermccurley/everywhere.js-interface/README.md

 repository is to have a near-zero startup time, but also act as a blank canvas.

-This repository provides an Angular2-powered single page app.
+This repository provides a React-powered web app.

 ### System Dependencies